grendel-consulting/steampipe-plugin-kolide/docs/tables/kolide_k2_device.md

 # Table: kolide_k2_device

-Lists the devices that have been enrolled in your Kolide fleet
+Lists the devices that have been enrolled in Kolide.

 ## Examples